umar-nawaz/kyto-exercise/README.md

 Note that input values are case sensitive.

 ## TODOs:
-- [ ] Add php autoload feature and get rid of old require/includes
+- [x] Add php autoload feature and get rid of old require/includes.
+DONE
 - [ ] Setup PHPUnit for testing (An example class is given in repo)
 - [ ] Figure out why Travis is failing and fix
 - [ ] Add bash script for installing the project